 We’re jumping straight to the most strange-eyed fancy goldfish out there.
 The bubble eye goldfish is quite appropriately named: this variety has been selectively bred to feature water-filled sacs under its eyes.
 These sacs grow as the fish does and can eventually reach a rather impressive size.

 It goes without saying that bubble eye goldfish need specific care and aren’t a great beginner choice.
 You’ll have to bubble eye-proof your aquarium by removing any objects that might be sharp and placing a prefilter sponge around the filter intake.
-Their bubbles are very fragile and can actually pop when damaged.
-Although this doesn’t cause permanent eye damage and the bubble might regrow, there is always the risk of infection.
+This applies to any goldfish with big eyes, by the way.

 Additionally, be sure not to combine bubble eye goldfish with anything but other very slow fancy goldfish varieties.
 Faster ones, like Ryukin, will outcompete bubble eyes for food.